 RCR Requirements for Graduate Faculty Membership

-In addition, faculty are required to submit documentation of completion of RCR training with their next application for full or associate Graduate Faculty Membership.
-The revised application form asks for the date of completion and inclusion of the certificate of completion.
+In addition, faculty are required to submit documentation of completion of RCR training with their next application for full or full with dissertation chair endorsement Graduate Faculty Membership.
+The revised online application form asks for the date of completion and inclusion of the certificate of completion.